Azure/azure-storage-ruby/README.md

 # Create an azure storage blob service object after you set up the credentials
 blobs = Azure::Storage::Blob::BlobService.new

+# Add retry filter to the service object
+blobs.with_filter(Azure::Storage::Core::Filter::ExponentialRetryPolicyFilter.new)

 # Create a container
 container = blobs.create_container("test-container")